About Me

 Skills

-• Deep Learning frameworks: Pytorch, TensorFlow, Keras and Theano
+• Deep Learning frameworks: Pytorch, TensorFlow, JAX, HuggingFace and TorchServe

-• APIs and Libraries: PyCharm, Spyder, NVidia CUDA, OpenGL, OpenCV
+• Development Tools and Libraries: PyCharm, VSCode, Git, Docker, NVidia CUDA, OpenGL and OpenCV

-• Programming Languages: Python, C/C++, Java and MATLAB
+• Programming Languages: Python, C/C++, Java, Bash and MATLAB